Microlending in Our

 changing lives one microloan at a time!

-We offer microloans of up to $1,000 to help individuals grow or stabilize a small business — and startups can apply.
+We offer no-interest microloans of up to $1,000 to help individuals grow or stabilize a small business — and startups can apply.
 Face-to-face conversation and a simple application process replace what is required by traditional lenders.
 Members fluent in different languages are here to guide you.
 Together, we can grow an economy that says it is right and just that we provide opportunity for everyone.

 How It Works:

 Step 1: Contact these numbers to start the application process:

 Step 2: At an initial Intake meeting, two church members will ask about your work history, how you intend to use the loan, the amount you need (maximum $1,000), your other sources of funding, and the goals you have for your business.

 Step 3: The UUMC microloan team will review that information and decide whether to ask you to fill out a short application and provide more detailed information about your business plans at a second interview.
 Things to think about:

 How will you let others know about your business?

 Do you have any other outstanding loans?

 What other expenses do you have — and when do you expect to earn a profit?